-Liquidity risk is the risk arising from the shortage of funds due to unexpected events or transactions.
-The Parent Company manages its liquidity profile to be able to finance the capital expenditures and service the maturing debts.
-To cover the financing requirements, the Parent Company intends to use internally generated funds and proceeds from debt and equity offerings.
+Liquidity risk is the risk arising from the shortage of funds due to unexpected events ortransactions.
+The Group manages its liquidity profile to be able to finance the capital expenditures and service the maturing debts.
+To cover the financing requirements, the Group intends to use internally generated funds and proceeds from debt and equity offerings.

-The Parent Company actively manages its liquidity position so as to ensure that all operating, investing and financing needs are met.
-In mitigating liquidity risk, management measures and forecasts its cash commitments, matches debt maturities with the assets being financed, maintains a diversity of funding sources with its unhampered access to bank financing and the capital markets.
-As of December 31, 2020 and 2019, the Parent Company has no undrawn facilities.
-As part of the liquidity risk management, the Parent Company is currently transacting with local banks for a longer term corporate notes and negotiation of higher undrawn credit lines to meet the debtors', suppliers' and contractors' obligations and business expansion.
+The Group actively manages its liquidity position so as to ensure that all operating, investing andfinancing needs are met.
+In mitigating liquidity risk, management measures and forecasts its cashcommitments, matches debt maturities with the assets being financed, maintains a diversity offunding sources with its unhampered access to bank financing and the capital markets.
+As part of the liquidity risk management, the Group currentlytransacts with local banks for an extension and negotiation of higher undrawn credit lines to meetthe suppliers' and contractors' obligations and business expansion.